 We stock carbide blanks in the following grades.
 You will see these grades referenced on the product pages.

-We buy our carbide material from more than one manufacturer.
+We obtain our carbide material from more than one manufacturer.
 Specifications for a particular grade may vary somewhat by manufacturer.
 The specifications shown below are representative of the different grades and allow for a general comparison between grades.

 - Hardness: 92.1 Ra